ignite/cli/docs/3 Scaffold a Blockchain/3 Type Scaffold.md

     Fields of the type.
 Define fields with a compact notation colon (:) syntax.
 For example, for an  `amount` field that accepts an integer, use: `amount:int32`.
 Supported types: `string`, `bool`, `int32`.
 By default, fields are `string`.

 A type is scaffolded in a module.

+- **--module**

-Optional `--module` flag specifies the name of the module, in which a type will be scaffolded.
-By default a type is scaffolded in a module name of which matches the name of the project.
+    The name of the custom module in which a type is scaffolded.
+By default, a type is scaffolded in a module name that matches the project name.

 Files and directories created and modified by scaffolding: